There are no coincidences.

-The rainforest is impenetrable, the isolation of small villages built along the rivers and days of travel from the city and the richness of the tropics have allowed these people to preserve their traditions while maintaining a self-sufficient living.
+The rainforest is impenetrable.
+It is the isolation of the small villages built along the rivers, days of travel from the city and the richness of the tropics that has allowed these people to preserve their traditions while maintaining self-sufficiency.

-When I first arrived a few years ago, women were still walking around topless, with their breasts covered in body paints and a Paruma fitted around their hips.
-They increasingly cover their breasts with a light and modern piece of clothing, often with English writing, which is rather anachronistic in such remote places.
+When I first arrived several years ago, women were still walking around topless, with their breasts covered in body paints and with a Paruma fitted around their hips.
+Now they increasingly cover their breasts with a light and modern piece of clothing, often decorated with English writing, which is rather anachronistic in such remote places.
 Even if these tribes do not feel the need to migrate to the cities, the contacts they have with other people immediately leave their marks.
-The presence of companies that export tropical timber, the recent but growing influx of people from the interior, called “settlers”, who rear livestock on the edge of the forest and the small extension of the Pan-American Highway, the arrival of city workers on the outskirts of these territories, are all factors of change.
-The way others look at them contributed to these changes in behaviour.
+The presence of tropical timber companies, the recent but growing influx of people from the interior, called “settlers”, who rear livestock on the edge of the forest and the small extension of the Pan-American Highway, the arrival of city workers on the outskirts of these territories, are all factors of change.
+The way others view them has contributed to changes in their behaviour.

-These regions live at their own pace, tribes celebrate their traditional festivals and apply their own regulations.
-The cacique, in other words the village chief, enforces the law and I have a vivid memory of the beams on the village square, to which those who violate the rules are chained.
+These regions live at their own pace, tribes celebrate their traditional festivals and apply their own laws.
+The cacique, the village chief, enforces the law.
+I have a vivid memory of the wooden beams in the village square, where those who violate the rules are chained.

 At the same time, the special police force assigned to this region watches over everyone's safety, which is under genuine threat from drug trafficking.
 Revenge attacks using machetes or guns is quite common.

-These tribes, which are so alike in their rites, their beliefs, their clothing, their physique and even their organisation, have the odd peculiarity of not speaking the same dialect.
-The two dialects I am familiar with, the Wounann and the Embera, will likely disappear before long, because they are languages passed on orally and to my knowledge, apart from very few short lexicons, no work has been done that would allow them to be preserved and taught in a sustainable manner.
+These tribes, which are so alike in their rites, their beliefs, their clothing, their physique and even in their organisation, have the odd peculiarity of not speaking the same dialect.
+The two dialects I am familiar with, the Wounann and the Embera, will likely disappear before long, because they are languages only passed on orally and to my knowledge, apart from some lexicons, no other work has been done that would allow them to preserve them on in a sustainable way.

-Here is a brief glimpse of the sounds used in the Wounann language:
+Here is a brief glimpse of the sounds of the Wounann language: